My CELTA Journey: From Start to End

 The First Day: A Recap

-As I previously mentioned (here), the first day of CELTA is pretty relaxed.
+The first day of CELTA is pretty relaxed.
 It starts off with introductions; you need to get to know your two instructors (or CELTA trainers) as well as the rest of the trainees, people who you will get to know pretty well over the next month.
 You also get more information on what to expect over the CELTA course period, like how your days are set out with input sessions, when you have time to prepare for lessons, when you teach and which lessons will be observed, the constructive criticism sessions at the end of the observed lessons, and when your written assignments are due.

 One of our instructors were also strict with regard to having a file in which to put all the notes you get, together with your lesson plans and copies of your written assignments for reference.
 Personally, it was quite a schlep to carry this around all the time, but I saw the value in keeping everything neat, tidy, and organised.
 If I needed to refer back to something, it was easily found.
 I divided my file into four main sections: